High Lonesome Sound (song)

-"High Lonesome Sound" is a song written and recorded by American country music artist Vince Gill.
+"High Lonesome Sound" is a song written by Peter Rowan and recorded by American country music artist Vince Gill.
 It was released in April 1996 as the first single and title track from his album High Lonesome Sound.
 The song reached #12 on the Billboard Hot Country Singles & Tracks chart in June 1996 and #1 on the RPM Country Tracks chart in Canada the following month.

 At the 39th Grammy Awards, "High Lonesome Sound" won the award for Best Country Collaboration with Vocals and was nominated for Best Country Song.

 An alternate version of the song was recorded in a more bluegrass orchestration and backed by Alison Krauss & Union Station.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that the "vibrant and bluegrassy sound of the instruments combined with Gill's stellar vocals create a winning combination."